MaanasPeri23/Happy-News/README.md

 2. News Feed
 Integrates with the News API (https://newsapi.org/) to fetch and display news articles related to technology.
-Performs sentiment analysis on article titles using Apple's NaturalLanguage framework.
+Performs sentiment analysis on article titles using Apple's Natural Language framework.
 Displays only articles with positive sentiment, providing a curated list of uplifting tech news.
 Allows users to open and read full articles in their default web browser.